 "Thank you for being the reason that my children still have their mum"

+O negative blood is often called ‘universal’ because people of any blood type can receive it.
 Mum, Lucy, required a life-saving blood transfusion after complications during an emergency c-section.

 Lucy was 36 weeks pregnant when she was rushed to The Rosie Hospital in Cambridge after her low-lying placenta caused heavy bleeding.

 She need an emergency c-section, but surgeons had no choice but to cut into the placenta, causing massive haemorrhaging.
 As a result, Lucy needed six units of blood.

 Husband of ten years, and a regular donor himself, Sam Tanner was with Lucy in theatre.
 He says, "I remember the doctors activating the 'major haemorrhage protocol' and my heart just sank.